Mehr-un-nisa/About_Mehru/README.md

 <br />

--  Currently working as Software Consultant at Rolustech
+-  Currently working as Software Quality Engineer at Rolustech
 -  Bachelor's degree in Computer Science from Univeristy of Engineering and technology, Lahore
 -  Focused in Bug finding
 -  Skilled in Testing and Designing